katrina356/Election_Analysis/README.md

  - Arapahoe had the least voter turnout at 24,801 votes (6.7% of the total votes)

 ## Election Audit Summary
-I would recommend utilizing the code created in this analysis in other elections like this one across the state of colorado.
+I would recommend utilizing the code created in this analysis in other elections across the state of colorado.
 For example:
- - Other precincts could use the code exactly as is.
-The only change would be changing the source file name and folder.
-The other option would be for other precincts to set up their folders with the same naming convention.
-Some of the lines that would need to be changed are:
- 'file_to_load = os.path.join("Resources", "election_results.csv")'
- 'file_to_save = os.path.join("Resources", "election_analysis.txt")'
+ - Other precincts could use the code exactly as is for their congressional candidate elections.
+Other precincts could either make certain their file naming convention matches that which is in this code or modify the code to fit their naming conventions.
+The line item code that needs to be verified : line 9 -  `file_to_load = os.path.join("Resources", "election_results.csv")` line 11 -  `file_to_save = os.path.join("Resources", "election_analysis.txt")`
+ - This could also be used for US Senator elections in any state.
+Each state elects 2 senators, for 6 year terms.
+In this case you don't need to change anything to the code, your source file will just be larger.
+Typically not both senate seats are open at one time for states so you will only need to find the candidate with the most popular vote.
+You could remove the county portion of the code since the entire population votes for a Senator unless you would like county analytics in your results, which county voted the most and for which candidate.